ssh4net/charter-app/docs/guide/user_guide.md

 ## Main Image preview and Chart widget

-Main are to work with image and color chart.
+The Main area is to work with images and color charts using chart widgets.
 When the image is loaded, it is possible to view:
-- **Raw/Source image** - rendered on-screen without sRGB gamma (sRGB EOTF).
+- **Raw/Source image** - rendered on-screen without sRGB gamma.
 - **Decoded image** - rendered as **decoded linear values** without sRGB gamma.
 - **Corrected image** - rendered as a **corrected image** with sRGB gamma applied.
 - **Post-processed image** - rendered as a **corrected image with post-processing (exposure, gamma, black level subtraction) and sRGB gamma** applied.